Georgia Juvenile Crime Laws

 - any child adjudged to have committed an act which would be a felony in superior court and who, on a second or subsequent occasion, is convicted of a felony in superior court, may be committed as a youthful offender;

 - any child convicted of a felony punishable by death or confinement for life shall only be sentenced into the custody of the Department of Corrections;

 - those turning 17 have their cases reviewed by the court to determine whether, upon turning 17, they should receive a reduced sentence, enter into probation, or be transferred to the Department of Corrections for the remainder of their sentence.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 To find more information on Georgia juvenile crime laws check the following links:

-A child facing criminal charges or delinquency proceedings needs the best representation possible.
-The outcome of a juvenile proceeding may impact the child's opportunities and create restrictions for them long into the future.
-Contact a local attorney for a free legal evaluation of your case.
+A child facing criminal charges or delinquency proceedings needs the best representation possible as the outcome of a juvenile proceeding may impact the child's opportunities and create restrictions for them long into the future.
+If your child has been charged under Georgia juvenile crime laws, it's a good idea to contact a local criminal defense attorney who can provide legal advice on how to proceed based on the specific facts of the case.